diglin/Diglin_Chat/README.md

-# Diglin_Chat - Zopim Live Chat - Official Version 2 #
+# Zopim Live Chat - Official Version 2 #

 This <b>OFFICIAL</b> Magento extension displays the [Zopim](http://bit.ly/1kcTNL5) Chat Widget into your shop.
 Main advantage of this extension is to configure the chat widget in a fast way directly from your Magento installation and customize it per each store and store view.